happymacer/PF906-treadmill-motor-controller-/README.md

 I intend to include Arduino software to drive this controller and when ready I'll add it.
 Updates will not be frequent as its a labour of love.
 Id appreciate accreditation for the reverse engineering if you use this info for something that is then published.

 in Dec 21 I added the schematic of the controller and the LCD screens.
-On another Github repository I have described how to control the smaller LCD using a Arduinio.
+On another Github repository I have described how to control the LCD's using an Arduino.

 Any assistance or contributions are welcome.